hareesh-r/Geeks-Social/README.md

                 Mentor :  M.P.
 Karthikeyan

- ## Submission Name:     Eco Ville,a mobile application to make a difference!
+ ## Submission Name:     Eco Ville, A mobile application to make a difference!

 ## [Link to the Demo Video](https://youtu.be/40ZY_vaVn3w)